-Imagine being unable to tell the difference between a red car and a green one.
-Or hearing people rave about a “green flash” at sunset and seeing only brown.
+Imagine being unable to tell the difference between a red apple and a green one.
+Or more concerning – telling the difference between a green and a red traffic light.

 Color blindness is caused by a problem with the color-sensing granules, known as pigments, found in the cones in the eye.
 The cones are nerve cells in the retina, which is the tissue that lines the back of the eye.
 The retina acts like a camera, converting the images that come through the eye into electric signals and sending them to the brain.

-In rare cases, people see no color at all — only black, white, and gray.
-This is known as achromatopsia and may be associated with other conditions such as severe light sensitivity and very poor vision.
+“In rare cases, people see no color at all — only black, white, and gray.
+This is known as achromatopsia and may be associated with other conditions such as severe light sensitivity and very poor vision,” Dr. Coden says.

-An ophthalmologist or optometrist can diagnose color blindness through several tests that measure your ability to recognize and distinguish between different colors.
+An eye doctor – an ophthalmologist or optometrist – can diagnose color blindness through several tests that measure your ability to recognize and distinguish between different colors.
 One such test determines how well you can see a pattern, such as a letter, number or shape, against a background of multi-colored dots.

-“However, glasses that block glare often help color-blind people distinguish colors better, and colored contact lenses may help in some cases.
-Most people are easily able to compensate by using other visual cues such as where an object is located or what colors surround it.
+“However, glasses that block glare often help color-blind people distinguish colors better, and colored contact lenses may help in some cases,” Dr. Coden says.
+“Most people are easily able to compensate by using other visual cues such as where an object is located or what colors surround it.”

 Anyone who experiences a significant change in color perception should see an eye doctor, however, Dr. Coden advises.